 Adam and Eve, the first man and woman, were created in the "image" of God.
 God was the Creator, Adam and Eve were the created.
 This was not a physical likeness, rather it was one of personhood.
 Adam and Eve resembled God in that they possessed intellect, emotions, and volition or will.
 God created the first couple so that they, and consequently the entire human race which would spring from them, could share in God's life, love, and purpose...'a nurtured relationship', a fellowship with God.
 Throughout this web page, quotations taken from God's Word--the Bible (New King James Version) are shown as follows:

 While God is: infinite, uncreated, heavenly, and the Source of life; Adam and Eve were: finite, created, earthly, and dependent upon their Creator for life.
-God is Sovereign and Supreme (above all) and Omnipotent (all powerful).
+God is Sovereign and Supreme (above all), Omnipotent (all powerful), and Omniscient (all knowing).
 Sovereign means above all, which by definition cannot be shared with any another.
 He alone is Autonomous, and freedom in its purest form belongs only to Him.
+His will is a unity with His essence.
 All other creatures (men and angels) possess only a secondary form of self-determination--accurately referred to as volition or power of choice.
-Only God possesses free will!

 The FALL -- "...and you can be even more like God"

 Adam and Eve were created in fellowship with God and their wills were inclined toward God.
 This inclination or propensity for behavior was the Creator's product and the creature's activity--i.e., obedience.
 God issued a warning that disobedience would result in grave consequences--"you will die."
 Neither Adam nor Eve clearly understood that to "die" meant both spiritual separation from God as well as physical and material decay.
-Consequently, through temptation and their disobedience (read Genesis chapter 2, verses 16 and 17 and all of chapter 3) Adam and Eve died in relation to God.
-Instantly, they suffered spiritual separation and their wills changed and became inclined toward or 'enslaved' to disobedience.
-They retained their self-determination (i.e. volition or power of choice), but their propensity for behavior changed!!
-Adam and Eve passed from a state of obedience toward God to an innate desire to act independently and contrary to God's will.
-The Bible defines this state of rebellion as sin and individual acts of independence as sins.
+Consequently, through temptation and disobedience (read Genesis chapter 2, verses 16 and 17 and all of chapter 3) Adam and Eve died in relation to God.
+Instantly, they suffered spiritual separation and their nature (mind/emotions/will) became independent and inclined toward or 'enslaved' to disobedience.
+As creatures created in "the image of God," they retained their faculty of volition or power of choice, but their propensity (bent or inclination) changed!!
+Adam and Eve passed from a state of obedience toward God to an innate desire to act independently and contrary to God's character and will.
+The Bible defines this state of independence and rebellion as sin.

-Adam and Eve did not have any children before the Fall.
-After the Fall, all their children (which includes you and me) inherently share in all the consequences of their sin.
-We are all born into this world in the image of Adam--a corruption of the original "image of God."
+Adam and Eve likely did not have any children before the Fall.
+If they did, their Genesis 3 disobedience brought corruption upon all their offspring and well as the cosmos in general.
+After the Fall, all humanity (which includes you and me) inherently share in all the "death" consequence of their disobedience.
+We are all born into this world in the image of Adam--a distortion of the original "image of God."
 We all bear Adam's likeness--chips off the old First Block.
 Since the Fall, every human being (except One) has been born in a state of independence and alienation from God.
-Born spiritually "dead in transgressions and sins" we all progressively journey toward physical death.
+Born spiritually "dead in transgressions and sins" we all sin in thought, word, and deed as well as progressively journey toward physical death.

-P.S.
-Keep in mind, some forms of sin may not necessarily seem morally offensive to us or to society.
-However, sin's basic or underlying essence is independence from or rebellion against God, which can appear quite upright, good and noble at times.
+Note: Keep in mind, some forms of sin may not necessarily seem morally offensive to us or to society.
+Sin's basic or underlying essence is independence from or rebellion against God, which can appear quite upright, good and noble.

 The New Birth and New Nature

 Mankind remains in a state of spiritual death, having only one propensity or 'nature', and inclined toward sin...until the Spirit of God initiates a 'new birth' and recreates an individual "in Christ."
+This redemption/regeneration is "by grace through faith."
+Grace is the cause, faith is the means.
 The new birth places us in union with the life of Christ, a Life which is immutably inclined toward righteousness and holiness.
 Contrary to time-worn theory, the Christian does not receive or regain autonomous "free will" at the new birth.
+So-call "free will" is a myth.
 However, the born-again believer does possess two propensities.
 For a thorough explanation of the believer's two natures, read The Ground of Growth, THE COMPLETE GREEN LETTERS, Miles J. Stanford, (Zondervan, 1983), available at Amazon or through your local Christian bookstore.